A characterization of equivalent martingale measures in a renewal risk model with applications to premium calculation principles: Introduction

 However, there is one vital point about the (compound) Poisson processes which is their greatest weakness as far as practical applications are considered, and this is the fact that the variance is a linear function of time $t$.
 The latter, together with the fact that in some interesting real-life cases the interarrival times process associated with a counting process remain independent but the exponential interarrival time distribution does not fit well into the observed data (cf. e.g. Chen et al. \cite{chen} and Wang et al. \cite{wang}), implies that the induced counting process is a renewal but not a Poisson one.
-This raises the question, whether the characterization of Delbaen \& Haezendonck can be extended to the more general compound renewal risk model (also known as the Sparre Andersen model), and it is precisely this problem the paper deals with.
+This raises the question, whether the characterization of Delbaen and Haezendonck can be extended to the more general compound renewal risk model (also known as the Sparre--Andersen model), and it is precisely this problem the paper deals with.
 In particular, if the process $S$ is under the probability measure $P$ a compound renewal one, it would be interesting to characterize all probability measures $Q$ being equivalent to $P$ and converting $S$ into a compound Poisson process under $Q$.

-In Section \ref{CRPPEM}, we prove the one direction of the desired characterization, see Proposition \ref{thm1}, which provides characterization and explicit calculation of Radon-Nikod\'{y}m derivatives $dQ/dP$ for well known cases in insurance mathematics, see Examples \ref{ex1b} and \ref{ex3b}.
-Since the increments of a renewal process are not, in general, independent and stationary we cannot use arguments similar to those used in the main proof of \cite{dh}, Proposition 2.2.
-In an effort to overcome this obstacle we inserted Lemma \ref{lem1}, which holds true for any (compound) counting process, and on which the proof of Proposition \ref{thm1} relies heavily.
+In Section~\ref{CRPPEM}, we prove the one direction of the desired characterization, see Proposition~\ref{thm1}, which provides characterization and explicit calculation of Radon--Nikod\'{y}m derivatives $dQ/dP$ for well-known cases in insurance mathematics, see Examples~\ref{ex1b} and~\ref{ex3b}.
+Since the increments of a renewal process are not, in general, independent and stationary we cannot use arguments similar to those used in the main proof of \xch{\cite[Proposition 2.2]{dh}}{\cite{dh}, Proposition 2.2}.
+In an effort to overcome this obstacle we inserted Lemma~\ref{lem1}, which holds true for any (compound) counting process, and on which the proof of Proposition~\ref{thm1} relies heavily.